Jim Reeves: Early 1960s and international fame

 Reeves scored his greatest success with the Joe Allison composition "He'll Have to Go", a success on both the popular and country music charts, which earned him a platinum record.
 Released during late 1959, it scored number one on Billboards Hot Country Songs chart on February 8, 1960, which it scored for 14 consecutive weeks.
 Country music historian Bill Malone noted that while it was in many ways a conventional country song, its arrangement and the vocal chorus "put this recording in the country-pop vein".
 In addition, Malone lauded Reeves' vocal styling—lowered to "its natural resonant level" to project the "caressing style that became famous"—as to why "many people refer to him as the singer with the velvet voice."
 In 1963, he released his Twelve Songs of Christmas album, which had the well-known songs "C.H.R.I.S.T.M.A.S" and "An Old Christmas Card".

 During 1975, RCA Victor producer Chet Atkins told interviewer Wayne Forsythe, "Jim wanted to be a tenor, but I wanted him to be a baritone...
 I was right, of course.
 After he changed his voice to that smooth, deeper sound, he was immensely popular."

 Reeves' international popularity during the 1960s, surpassing his popularity in the United States at times, helped to give country music a worldwide market for the first time.
 According to Billboard, "Reeves’ star shone equally bright overseas in the United Kingdom, India, Germany, and even South Africa.
+Jim Reeves was hugely popular in Sri Lanka in the 1960s and 1970s and presently he is the most popular English language singer in Sri Lanka.